Last updated February 2025 | Words and photos by Joshua Zukas

 Transportation:

-Disclosure: I never receive payment for anything I write: my content is always free & independent.
-I’ve written this guide because I want to: I like this waterfall & I want my readers to know about it.
-For more details, see my Disclosure & Disclaimer statements here
+*Disclosure: Vietnam Coracle content is always free and independent.
+Joshua has written this guide because he wants to: he likes Bản Giốc Waterfall and he wants readers to know about it.
+For more details, see the Disclosure & Disclaimer statements and my About Page

 Hu Tom,I just found you on looking up the Ben Gioc falls.
 Which I find very interesting /Im 70 years old / and would like to visit the falls and whilst up north I would also like to visit Dien Bien Phu,the battle site, in 2025.
 Any advice would be greatly appreciated regarding time of year ,accom. options and transport , I am not so mobile shortwalking but enjoy trains, busses and boats not so fussed on motorbikes .
 Cheers all the best Bob B